 Australia is well-known for its warm summers and mild winters – it’s one of the many reasons tourists flock there year after year.
 The hot temperatures pair perfectly with trips to the beach, rooftop bars and laid-back social outings.
 But our warmer weather brings along with it some issues as well, with Australia suffering catastrophic bushfire seasons, many heatstroke cases, and even deaths from scorchingly hot temperatures.

 These hot conditions not only cause problems for citizens but also have an impact on our homes.
 Specifically, appliances, electricity, and pets within the home are affected by hot weather conditions.
+Fuzzy Rescue explains that certain pets are more at risk of overheating or heatstroke than others, so take particular care if you care for an animal who is old, very young or has a respiratory or heart condition.

 Heat causes a decline in air quality, making it harder to breathe.
 The potential of the air to contain particles of ash or dust which can enter the lungs is also much higher within the warmer months.
 These particles can cause health issues such as bronchitis, asthma or emphysema.